ipancaldo/Sistema-de-tickets/Readme.txt

 To run this program, you need to execute the file 'Sistema de tickets.exe' in the debug.w32 folder.

-This was my first big program made 100% by myself.
+This was my first big app made 100% by myself.

 It is a CRUD application about selling products in which you can use your code bar scanner to scan the product.
 As a CRUD, you can create, read, update and delete them.